Medical Student Education

 Fourth Year Students

 The DEM also offers an Emergency Medicine Bedside Ultrasound Elective for visiting students.
 It can be either 2 weeks or 4 weeks in length.
-Please contact Rachel Liu at Rachel.firstname.lastname@example.org.
+Please contact Dr. Rachel Liu (firstname.lastname@example.org) for more information.